The Ultimate Guide To Inventory Management for Multichannel Retailers

 - Amazon Product Categories.
 Amazon has a pretty straightforward guide and specifically lists which products go where.
 However, watch out for categories that require approval; these are exclusive to Professional Selling Plan subscribers.
 Also, used goods sellers have restricted access in some categories.

-- eBay Product Categories. eBay keeps meticulous notes about changes in their categorization system, but they’re easy to browse with colored codes.
+- eBay Product Categories. eBay keeps meticulous notes about changes in its categorization system.

 - Etsy Product Categories.
 For Etsy, a lot of the searching optimization is done with tags and descriptive words in the product titles like “vintage” or “handcrafted.”